michaelsbradleyjr/flux-challenge/submissions/michaelsbradleyjr/README.md

 Finally, open [http://localhost:8000/index.html](http://localhost:8000/index.html) in your browser.

-Alternatively, you can enter the Reactor's [debug environment](http://localhost:8000/Main.elm?debug) for this little application:
+Alternatively, you can enter the Reactor's [debug environment](http://localhost:8000/Main.elm?debug).

 May the Force be with you!